spotinst/spotinst-sdk-go/.github/ISSUE_TEMPLATE/support-request.md

 <!-- STOP, PLEASE READ BEFORE CREATING AN ISSUE!

 If you're looking for help, check [Stack Overflow](https://stackoverflow.com/questions/tagged/spotinst-sdk-go/).
-You can also post your question on the [Spotinst Community Slack](http://slack.spot.io/).
+You can also post your question on the [Spot Community Slack](http://slack.spot.io/).
 -->